 6.0 IDIQ and Task Order Administration.
 The contractor shall establish processes and assign appropriate resources to effectively administer the requirements.
 The contractor shall respond to government requests for contractual actions.
 The contractor shall provide two points of contact between the government and contractor personnel assigned to support contracts or task orders, as defined below.
 The contractor shall assign work effort and maintain proper and accurate time keeping records of personnel assigned to work on the requirements.

 IDIQ Program Manager (PM).
+The contractor shall assign a corporate resource as the IDIQ PM.
 The IDIQ PM is responsible for overall execution of the SOF GSD IDIQ contract.
 The IDIQ PM serves as the focal point between HQ USSOCOM SOF AT&L-KH personnel, and their company’s management regarding all issues and discrepancies.
-The IDIQ PM ensures full compliance with the terms and conditions of the contract, and ensures that non-conforming contract services are corrected.
+The IDIQ PM ensures full compliance with the terms and conditions of the contract and ensures that non-conforming contract services are corrected.
 The IDIQ PM is identified as Key Personnel in accordance with SOFARS clause 5652.237-9001.

-Table 6.1.
-Personnel Qualifications